You are currently signed in as .

 Industries & Professions /

 Animal caretakers, as the name implies, take care of animals.
 The job ranges from the day-to-day normal activities for a healthy animal to caring for sick, injured, or aging animals.
-Daily animal routine usually involves feeding and providing drinking water for each animal, making sure that their enclosure is clean, safe, appropriately warm, and, if needed, stocked with materials to keep the animal active and engaged.
+The daily animal caretaking routine usually involves feeding and providing drinking water for each animal, making sure that their enclosure is clean, safe, appropriately warm, and, if needed, stocked with materials to keep the animal active and engaged.
 Caretakers may be responsible for creating different enrichment materials so that the animal is challenged by new objects and activities.
 They may exercise or train the animals.
 They may assist veterinarians or other trained medical staff in working with animals that require treatment.
 Animal caretakers may also maintain the written or digital records for each animal.
 These records can include weight, eating habits, behavior, medicines given, or treatment given.
-Animal caretakers hold about 150,140 jobs in the United States.
+There are approximately 161,820 nonfarm animal caretakers and 73,400 veterinary assistants and laboratory animal caretakers, according to the U.S. Department of Labor.